goauthentik/authentik/website/docs/providers/proxy/proxy.md

 When using domain-level mode, navigate to `auth.domain.tld/akprox/sign_out`, where auth.domain.tld is the external host configured for the provider.

 To log out, navigate to `/akprox/sign_out`.

+## Allowing unauthenticated requests

+To allow un-authenticated requests to certain paths/URLs, you can use the *Unauthenticated URLs* / *Unauthenticated Paths* field.

+Each new line is interpreted as a regular expression, and is compiled and checked using the standard Golang regex parser.

+The behaviour of this field changes depending on which mode you're in.

+### Proxy and Forward auth (single application)

+In this mode, the regular expressions are matched against the Request's Path.

+### Forward auth (domain level)

+In this mode, the regular expressions are matched against the Request's full URL.